JetBrains-Research/ase2025-starter-kit/README.md

 # Co4 Starter Kit

-Welcome to the starter kit for the Co4 competition.
+Welcome to the starter kit for the [CO4 competition](https://jb.gg/co4).
 It will guide you from the moment of downloading data to running a baseline solution and making your first submission.
+Please feel free to fork the starter kit to use it as the starting point for your solutions.

+### Objective
+The objective of the competition is to implement a context collection strategy that yields the most accurate code completions when provided to LLMs.
+Please read the [competition page](https://jb.gg/co4) for details.

 ## Getting Started

 ### Data Preparation

-The kit expects that the data files are stored in the `data` folder.
+The starter kit expects that data files are stored in the `data` folder.
 `stage` is the competition stage, for the files already available in the starter kit `stage = "start"`.
 `language` is the language split, `kotlin` or `python`.